-The 25th Annual Chicago Trade Show will take place on March 3, 2017, at the University Club in downtown Chicago.
-This half-day event will include four half-hour presentations, and breakfast.
-The event also includes ample time to interact with up to 20 vendors.
+The 25th Annual Chicago Trade Show took place on March 3, 2017, at the University Club in downtown Chicago.
+This half-day event included four half-hour presentations, and breakfast.
+The event also included ample time to interact with up to 20 vendors.
 The Trade Show and Symposium is limited to a single session, so attendees benefit from the information shared in every presentation, and presenters have access to a quality audience.
-Certifications for 2.0 Continuing Education hours will be granted.
+Certifications for 2.0 Continuing Education hours were granted.

 Photo courtesy of Bob Johnson